ryancranie/skinhub/README.md

 # rudj-skinhub
+Welcome to the skinhub, this reporitory archives and showcases lots of player-made skins, for osu!.
+Enjoy looking around, just click any image to download .osks
 ### DISCLAIMER: I host this skinhub for dozens of players, I do not check every single skin for private assets.
-If you have a problem with me hosting a skin here, please contact me.
+If you have a problem with me hosting, please contact me.
+R.I.P. woal-mega-skinhub: _07/08/2022 - 10/01/2023_<br>
+R.I.P. rudj-skinhub: _10/01/2023 - 23/01/2024_<br><br>
 Come talk about osu skinning on the <a href="https://discord.gg/RE8ExXsvHZ">skinhub discord</a> :))<br>
   <details>
     <summary>list instead of icons</summary><br>